cyclexuxu/WalkWithMe/README.md

 - An intercative line chart will show the steps history in past 7 days

 ## Step ranking
-- Dispaly users' steps and ranking among all the friends.
+- Display users' steps and ranking among all the friends.
 - Respond to friends' steps recordings.
 - Add a new friend.